JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Friday, 5 January, 2024

 I am really enjoying my new study trick for my book.
 I love not just reading but stopping to ponder about the applications of what I am reading.
 It really helps me get a lot more out of it.
 I am also back on my game for feeling motivated and put another hour into the Code Academy Lua Course.
 I could go through it faster than I am, but I am taking my time with it and making sure to take it fully in.

+# Day 423
+### Saturday, 6 January, 2024

+I am about half done with the Code Academy Lua lesson and found a few wonderful insights from my algorithms book.
+The big take away I have so far is that the program should be written from the algorithm, which was a wonderful insight to gain.